marcel-maurer/Scikit_ML/README.md

 * compare different approaches
 * get explanations of programming concepts

-Some of the Python implementations in this repository were improved with AI assistance.
+Some implementations in this repository were refined with AI assistance.

-However, I am responsible for testing and adapting the resulting code.
-I debug the implementations myself and modify them according to the requirements of the project.
+However, AI-generated suggestions are not treated as finished solutions.
+I test the resulting code, debug problems, investigate unexpected behavior, and adapt the implementation to the requirements of the project.

+This workflow has helped me work with larger implementations while continuing to develop my own understanding of the underlying code and concepts.

-I consider this an important part of modern software development: knowing how to use AI effectively while still understanding and being able to work with the resulting code.
+I consider the ability to use AI effectively while still understanding, testing, and modifying the resulting code an important part of modern software development.

 ---

 # 📚 My Learning Approach

-This repository is intentionally not presented as a finished commercial Machine Learning framework.
+This repository documents my development as a programmer and Machine Learning developer.

-It documents my development as a programmer.

 Some projects are experiments, some are based on courses, and others have been developed further into my own implementations.

-I believe that programming is best learned by actually building things, encountering problems, debugging them, and improving the implementation afterwards.
+I believe programming is best learned by building things, encountering problems, debugging them, and improving the implementation afterwards.

-One of my main goals is therefore not simply to get a model working, but to understand **why it works, why it fails, and how I can change it**.
+One of my main goals is therefore not simply to get a model working, but to understand:

+* why it works
+* why it fails
+* how the individual components interact
+* how I can modify and improve it

 ---